xonsh/xonsh/docs/tutorial.rst

 ===============================

 The ``@(<expr>)`` operator form works in subprocess mode, and will evaluate arbitrary Python code.
 The result is appended to the subprocess command list.
 If the result is a string, it is appended to the argument list.
 If the result is a list or other non-string sequence, the contents are converted to strings and appended to the argument list in order.
+If the result is a function, it is treated as an alias (see the section on `Aliases`_ below), even if it was not explicitly added to the ``aliases`` mapping.
 Otherwise, the result is automatically converted to a string.
 For example,

 .. code-block:: xonshcon